 Whether you are thinking about selling a business, leaving a legacy (to your family or to a charity), paying for your children’s or grandchildren’s education, buying a vacation home, taking care of elderly parents or receiving an inheritance, financial planning can help you along the way.

 A comprehensive financial plan serves as a framework for organizing the pieces of your financial picture.
 With a financial plan in place, you'll be better able to focus on your goals and understand what it will take to reach them.

 One of the main benefits of having a financial plan is that it can help you balance competing financial priorities.
-A financial plan will clearly show you how your financial goals are related — for example, how saving for your children's college education might impact your ability to save for retirement.
-Then you can use the information you've gleaned to decide how to prioritize your goals, implement specific strategies and choose suitable products or services.
-Best of all, you'll know that your financial life is headed in the right direction.
+A financial plan will clearly show you how your financial goals are related — for example, whether buying a vacation home is feasible given your retirement timeline.
+Then you can use the information you've gleaned to decide how to prioritize your goals and implement specific strategies.

 Creating and implementing a comprehensive financial plan generally involves working with financial professionals to:

 The financial planning process can involve a number of Eide Bailly and other professionals per your approval.